parasharsachin1887-byte/Churn-Prediction/README.md

-# 🧠 Churn Prediction
+# 🔐 Fraud Detection

 ### 📌 Overview
-This project aims to predict customer churn — identifying customers likely to discontinue a service.
-The goal is to help businesses take proactive steps to retain customers and reduce revenue loss.
+This project focuses on detecting fraudulent transactions using machine learning techniques.
+The goal is to identify abnormal patterns in transaction data and flag potential fraud cases effectively.

 ### 💻 Tools & Technologies
 - Python